A brief introduction

 }

-# Extra: Exporter bookmarklet While developing the exporter I found very useful [creating a bookmarklet](https://en.wikipedia.org/wiki/Bookmarklet) to inject the exporter code on every A-Frame or three.js page.
-This way I could just export the whole scene by clicking on it.
-If A-FRAME is defined it will export `AFRAME.scenes[0]` as is the default scene loaded.
-If not, it will try to look for the global variable `scene` that is the most commonly used in three.js examples.
-It is not bulletproof so you may need to do some changes if it doesn’t work on your app, probably by looking for something else than `scene`.
+# Extra: Exporter bookmarklet While developing the exporter, I found it very useful to [create a bookmarklet](https://en.wikipedia.org/wiki/Bookmarklet) to inject the exporter code on every A-Frame or three.js page.
+This way, I could just export the whole scene by clicking on it.
+If `A-FRAME` is defined, it will export `AFRAME.scenes[0]` as the default loaded scene.
+If not, it will try to look for the global variable `scene`, which is the most commonly used in three.js examples.
+It is not bulletproof, so you may need to make some changes if it doesn’t work on your app, probably by looking for something other than `scene`.

-To use it you should create a new bookmark on your browser and paste the following code on the URL input box:
+To use it, you should create a new bookmark in your browser and paste the following code in the URL input box:

 What’s next?

-From Mozilla we are committed to help improving the glTF specification and its ecosystem. glTF will keep evolving and many interesting features are being proposed on the roadmap discussion.
-If you have any suggestion don't hesitate to comment there, since all proposals are being discussed and taken into account.
+At Mozilla, we are committed to helping improve the glTF specification and its ecosystem. glTF will keep evolving, and many interesting features are being proposed in the roadmap discussion.
+If you have any suggestions, don't hesitate to comment there, since all proposals are being discussed and taken into account.

-As I stated before the glTF exporter is still in an early stage but it’s being actively developed so please feel free to jump into the discussion to prioritize on new features.
+As I stated before, the glTF exporter is still in an early stage, but it’s being actively developed, so please feel free to jump into the discussion to prioritize new features.

-Finally: wouldn't it be great to see more content creation tools on the web with glTF support so you don't depend on a desktop application to generate your assets?.
+Finally, wouldn't it be great to see more content creation tools on the web with glTF support so you don't have to depend on a desktop application to generate your assets?